Jordaan: Buildings

 The Jordaan has a high concentration of hofjes (inner courtyards), many of them with restored houses and peaceful gardens.
 These courtyards were built by rich people for elderly women, as a kind of charity.
-By the 1970s most of these courtyards were in very bad shape, like the rest of the neighbourhood.
-Since then, many have been restored and are now inhabited mainly by artists, students and some elderly people.
+By the 1970s most of these courtyards were in very bad condition, like the rest of the neighbourhood.
+Since then many have been restored and are now inhabited mainly by artists, students and some elderly people.
 During the summer some of these yards are opened on Sundays during free concerts known as hofjesconcerten.

 Many houses in the Jordaan have a stone tablet on their facade, a stone sign displaying the profession or family sign of the inhabitants.
-For instance a butcher displayed a pig and a tailor a pair of scissors, carved in stone above the entry.
+For example, a butcher displayed a pig, and a tailor a pair of scissors, carved in stone above the entry.
 The first such stone tablets were made in the 16th century, when citizens were ordered to use these tablets instead of big wooden gables that obstructed the traffic in the narrow streets.